- 18.1–20.1 in

 Stripped bark from recently dead trees to reach beetle larvae, excavated conical holes deep into wood.

+This species is on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation action..
 Destruction of its forest habitat caused the Ivory-billed Woodpecker to decline, and by the 1880s the species was rare.
 Forest destruction accelerated for the war efforts of World Wars I and II probably caused the final loss of the species in the United States.
-Although the species was thought to be extinct, it has recently been rediscovered in Arkansas.
-For a full account of this story, go here
+Although the species was thought to be extinct, it was rediscovered in Arkansas in 2004, though there have been no confirmed sightings since 2005.